newchuyalong/libgdx-learning/Viewports.md

 ![Border](http://i.imgur.com/OVamVTh.png?1)

 In case picking needs to be done, Viewport offers convenient `project/unproject/getPickRay` methods, which uses the current viewport to do the correct picking.
+This is how you convert to and from screen and world coordinates.

-In case of Stage being used, the Stage's Camera needs to be supplied to the viewport and `Viewport.updateStage(Stage)` needs to be called when a resize event happens.
+When Stage is used, the Stage's viewport needs to be updated when a resize event happens.

     private Stage stage;